Caption: A diagram illustrating the solution of an astrophysical self-gravitating multi-body system (AKA n-body system) by perturbation theory.

 The astronomical perturbations make the simplified multi-body system more like the real multi-body system and improve the approximate solution.

-3. There is usually NO end to the series of astronomical perturbations of decreasing importance.
-So you usually you NEVER arrive at an exact solution.
-You just stop adding astronomical perturbations when your solution is adequate: i.e., is sufficiently accurate/precise for yours needs.
+Note, perturbation theory will always be NOT exactly correct because of round-off error in floating-point arithmetic and truncation error (in a series expansion): perturbation theory is a series expansion solution.
+You just stop adding astronomical perturbations to the series expansion solution and when your solution is adequate: i.e., is sufficiently accurate/precise for yours needs.
 Often you stop adding astronomical perturbations when your approximate solution agrees with observations to within observational error.